AlexandrosBB/Niche/README.md

 ## 2\.
 Demographic, Political, and Economic Indicators

-In the Niche interface users are asked to separately rate the importance of demographic, political, and economic factors before making recommendations, but the data for these categories actually come from combining two different county level data sources.
+The data for demographic, political, and economic variables come from a combination of two different county level data sources.
 The **MIT Election Lab** provides the ‘election-context-2018’ dataset via their [GitHub page](https://github.com/MEDSL/2018-elections-unoffical/blob/master/election-context-2018.csv), which includes information on the outcomes of state and national elections in addition to an impressive variety of demographic variables